 Delivered lecture for BA Photography students in Bournemouth on The Dark Room this week – looking at contemporary practitioners who focus on the spaces and equipment of photography – Christopher Williams and Alexander Nicolas Gehring for instance.
 Back in studio experimenting with dogs, triggers and safety lights on new moving image work.

 Album², Five Years

 Jo Addison, Anna Lucas, Louisa Martin, Melanie Stidolph, Alice Walton and Maria Zahle

 Curated by Leanne Turvey, catalogue text by Curator Amy McKelvie

 Album took place at Five Years in 2010, the original invitation was for artists to consider extending the parameters of what might usually be exhibited and shed light on the more intimate, uncertain space of their studios.
 Album² returns to the premise three years on to consider the processes and decisions used to determine when something made or done becomes an artwork.
-I'll be showing a new moving image work, hope you can make the show!
+Showing new moving image piece Estate.